From white kukui blossoms to pink cottage roses, these native Hawaiian flowers provide color and allure to each of Hawaii’s main islands.

 The official state flower is the yellow hibiscus (hibiscus brackenridgei), also known as the pua aloalo.
 Hawaiians originally adopted the hibiscus flower (of all colors) as their official Territorial flower in the early 1920s.
 It wasn’t until 1988, however, that Hawaii’s legislature legally adopted the yellow hibiscus as the official state flower.

 The hibiscus originated in Asia and the Pacific islands.
 It is believed that there were originally only five hibiscus species native to the Hawaiian islands.
-Subsequently, other varieties were imported, and growers began to develop unique hybrids to produce the variety of colors and sizes found today.
+Subsequently, other varieties were imported, and growers began to develop unique hybrids to produce a variety of colors and sizes found today.

 Each Hawaiian island has its own designated official flower: